-It was just revealed that several suburban school districts have suffered a data breach through the Pearson testing system that they use.
+Several school districts have suffered a data breach through the Pearson testing system.
 The student information that was stolen was their full name and date of birth, while staff had their emails taken from the testing system.
 Luckily, no social security numbers, addresses, or bank account information were entered into the system.

 When we think of data breaches, we think of the big names like Home Depot, Target and Equifax.
-However, more than half of the breaches that occur are on small businesses, and recently, major data breaches involving ransomware have happened across the country to municipalities, affecting entire states and cities.
+However, more than half of the breaches that occur involve small businesses.
+Recently, major data breaches involving ransomware have happened across the country to municipalities, affecting entire states and cities.

 It is important to have a procedure in place should a data breach occur.
 If you have an incident response plan, less time will be wasted in “panic mode” and will instead be spent on productive tasks, such as identifying what was taken and securing the data.
 Listed below is a top ten list of things that every company should consider to prepare for a breach.

 Have a team in place.
 Sounds like a no-brainer, right?
 Most companies have not taken the time to assemble a data breach response team, and this failure increases the risk of costly missteps.
-Identify a team and task them with carrying out a plan.
+Before a breach occurs, it is critical to identify a team and task them with carrying out a plan.
 The team should be comprised of members from legal, HR, communications, IT, and corporate security teams as well as outside counsel, insurance broker, and vendors from computer forensic, remediation, and notification specialist firms.
 Keep your phone trees up to date, and have back-up team members selected.

 Communicate with the team.
 Provide the team with the written plan and have regular communication.
 Update team members with industry developments, emerging case law, and breach response trends.